Dolby Theatre: History

 The theater was developed by the Academy of Motion Picture Arts and Sciences (AMPAS) to overcome logistical issues it faced hosting the Academy Awards at other venues, such as the Dorothy Chandler Pavilion and Shrine Auditorium.
 In August 1997, AMPAS and Canadian development firm TrizecHahn went into negotiations over the development of an entertainment complex located on the corner of Hollywood Boulevard and Highland Avenue adjacent to the Mann's Chinese Theatre.
 Seven months later, both the Academy and TrizecHahn agreed on a twenty-year lease that allowed for the ceremony to be staged at the new venue.

 The Academy Awards were first hosted at the new theater for its 74th edition in 2002, marking the first time it was held in Hollywood since the 32nd ceremony at the Pantages Theatre in 1960.
-It has been the venue for all Academy Awards ceremonies held since, with the only exception being the 93rd Academy Awards in 2021—which were downsized and moved to Union Station due to the COVID-19 pandemic.
+It has been the venue for all Academy Awards ceremonies held since, with the only exception being the 93rd Academy Awards in 2021—which were downsized and moved to Union Station due to the COVID-19 pandemic in California.

 The theater was sponsored, until February 2012, by the Eastman Kodak Company, which paid $75 million for naming rights to the building.
 In early 2012, Eastman Kodak filed for bankruptcy protection, thus ending its naming-rights deal.
 Then the theater's name was temporarily changed to the Hollywood and Highland Center at the suggestion of the venue's landlord.

 On May 1, 2012, it was announced that the venue would be renamed the Dolby Theatre, after Dolby Laboratories signed a 20-year naming rights deal.
 Dolby updated the sound system first by installing Dolby Atmos.
 The company plans to continue updating the auditorium with newer technologies as they become available.